chrisramsay/mapmyrun2gpx/README.md

 ----------

-I'm moving from mapmyrun to [Strava](http://www.strava.com/) and want to take my data with me - after all, it's mine (I did all the running!).
+I'm moving from mapmyrun to [Strava](http://www.strava.com/) and want to take my data with me and import it - after all, it's mine (I did all the running!).
 Unfortunately mapmyrun only gives you access to the route data, not how you ran it.

 What does it do?
 ----------------